Halo: Combat Evolved Anniversary

-Halo: Combat Evolved Anniversary is a 2011 first-person shooter video game developed by 343 Industries, Saber Interactive and Certain Affinity.
-It is a remaster of Halo: Combat Evolved (2001), developed by Bungie.
-Publisher Microsoft announced Anniversary alongside Halo 4 at the 2011 Electronic Entertainment Expo.
-It was released in November 2011, the 10th anniversary of the original Halo, for the Xbox 360 console, and re-released as part of Halo: The Master Chief Collection for the Xbox One in November 2014.
-A Windows version was released in March 2020.
+Halo: Combat Evolved Anniversary is a 2011 first-person shooter video game developed by 343 Industries, Saber Interactive, and Certain Affinity, and published by Microsoft Game Studios for the Xbox 360 console.
+It is a remaster of Halo: Combat Evolved (2001), originally developed by Bungie.
+Announced at the Electronic Entertainment Expo in 2011, it was released on November 15, 2011, the tenth anniversary of Combat Evolved and the original Xbox's release.
+Anniversary was later included as part of Halo: The Master Chief Collection for Xbox One in 2014, and for Windows and Xbox Series X/S in 2020.

-343 Industries, overseers of the Halo franchise, approached Saber Interactive to develop a remake of Halo for the anniversary.
+343 Industries, an internal studio established by Microsoft in 2007, was given control over the Halo franchise after the release of Bungie's final entry, Halo: Reach, in 2010.
+343 Industries approached Saber Interactive to develop a remaster of Combat Evolved for the game's tenth anniversary.
 Saber used its proprietary game engine to reproduce the graphics and the original Halo engine for gameplay.
-A development tool for toggling between the old and new visuals became a game feature.
-Anniversary's enhancements include a complete high-definition visual overhaul, support for cooperative and multiplayer gameplay via the Xbox Live online service, new and remastered sound effects and music, and extras such as achievements and in-game collectibles.
-It is the first Halo game to include Kinect support.
+A development tool for toggling between the old and new visuals for comparison became a feature in the shipping game.
+Anniversary's enhancements include a complete high-definition visual overhaul, support for cooperative and multiplayer gameplay via the Xbox Live online service, new and remastered sound effects and music, and extras such as achievements, in-game collectibles, and Kinect support.

 Critical reception to Anniversary was generally positive.
 The updated graphics, sounds, and ability to toggle between the remastered and original visuals were praised.
 Complaints included technical glitches, faults with the original game's level design, and the multiplayer implementation.